-II.
 GUESTS

-- 1. Guests of faculty, staff or students are subject to all parking regulations of the College.
-Campus Security may issue a temporary parking permit that must be displayed from the rearview mirror.
-Campus Security may assist the guest/visitor regarding where to park on campus. - 2.
-NOTE: The security office is located on the first floor of the Multipurpose Activity Center (MAC).
+- 1. Guests of faculty, staff, or students are subject to all parking regulations of the College.
+Campus Security may issue a temporary parking permit decal that must be displayed from the rearview mirror or placed on their front dashboard. - 2.
+Campus Security may assist the guest/visitor regarding where to park on campus. - 3.
+NOTE: The Security Office is located at the Griscom Education Center on Orange Street main entrance.

-III.
 GENERAL RULES